Contact CSHA President

 Ranch Horse Pleasure is being offered in three age divisions, 17 & Under, 18 & Over Amateur Adult and Open.
 Ranch Horse Pleasure qualifies as a category of competition at our annual State Championship Show held in conjunction with the Show of Champions.

-The classes recognized by the Ranch Horse Pleasure category are the following: Pleasure, Equitation (Horsemanship), Trail, Riding and Showmanship.
+Some of the classes recognized by the Ranch Horse Pleasure category are the following: Conformation, Showmanship, Pleasure, Equitation, Horsemanship, Riding, and Trail.
 If this looks similar to the Western Pleasure classes it is because they are.

 We offer you the opportunity to ride in the same types of classes as the Western Pleasure horse, but not in the style of Western Pleasure riding that turns many of you away from showing.

 The general rules for Ranch Horse Pleasure are the same as for all Western classes.
 The difference is in the style of showing.
 Judges will be looking for the more natural looking, forward moving horse.
 Horses traveling excessively slow or not exhibiting clear gaits will be penalized.

 Horses are ridden in plain tack and saddles.
 Riders will wear simple long sleeve shirts and jeans.
 Chaps are optional.
 Hoof polish and tail extensions are not allowed.
 Excessive silver on bridles and saddles are discouraged.